git-for-windows/git-for-windows.github.io/Building-msys2-runtime.md

 # Installing a build environment

-1. Download and run the [Windows SDK installer](https://gitforwindows.org/#download-sdk).
+1. Download and run the [Git for Windows SDK installer](https://gitforwindows.org/#download-sdk).

 # Building msys2-runtime